-&lt;sup>102 Intelligence coverage is the collection of information (or acquisition of information from allied intelligence services) by the Agencies and Defence Intelligence.
+102 Intelligence coverage is the collection of information (or acquisition of information from allied intelligence services) by the Agencies and Defence Intelligence.
 Intelligence effects describe the Agencies' and Defence Intelligence's engagement in activities that have real-life outcomes.

-- this may make sense.
+88. Defence Intelligence is tasked by a separate Ministry of Defence process.
+Given the differences between Defence Intelligence's work and that of the Agencies - including the fact that, in its assessment function, it is a customer for SIS and GCHQ intelligence products this may make sense.
 The Chief of Defence Intelligence recognised that "there is an absolute need for Defence Intelligence to be closely co-ordinated and potentially synchronised with the activity that is going on in ICE" but caveated that "whether we go fully into the ICE process I think is a much harder question to deal with".
-We recognise that it may not be appropriate for Defence Intelligence to be covered by ICE, but we were surprised to discover that Defence Intelligence is not included in the tri-Agency approach: \\\
+104 We recognise that it may not be appropriate for Defence Intelligence to be covered by ICE, but we were surprised to discover that Defence Intelligence is not included in the tri-Agency approach: .